There are specific requirements for Roth IRAs. See if you qualify.

 - Single or head of household: You must earn less than $122,000 ($120,000 in 2018) to fully contribute to a Roth IRA

 - Married filing jointly or a qualified widow(er): You must earn less than $193,000 ($189,000 in 2018) to fully contribute to a Roth IRA

 - Married filing separately: You must earn less than $10,000 to fully contribute to a Roth IRA.
 (Note: Those married filing separately can use the limits for single people if they have not lived with their spouse in the past year).

 Anyone with earned income that falls under the above guidelines can use a Roth IRA to save for retirement.
 How much you can save is dependent upon your age.

-If you under the age of 50 years old you can contribute $5,500 toward retirement in a Roth IRA.
-If you are married each individual can set aside $5,500 toward their retirement, even if only one partner works (learn more about opening a spousal Roth IRA).
-The contribution limit is a total limit across any number of Roth accounts rather than per account.
+If you are under the age of 50, you can contribute $6,000 ($5,500 in 2018) toward retirement in a Roth IRA.
+If you are married, each individual can set aside $6,000 ($5,500 in 2018) toward retirement, even if only one partner has a paid job (learn more about opening a spousal Roth IRA).
+Each partner can contribute up to that limit across any number of Roth or Traditional IRA accounts, rather than per account.

 Read on to learn more about Roth IRA contribution limits.